ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-merchant-api-2-0-for-woocommerce/part-payment-widget.md

 # Part payment widget
-Created by Mikael Jacobson, last modified by Gert on 2023-01-05 This feature of the plugin allows your store to display a small widget on individual product pages with information about available part payment options including a modal iframe popup with more detailed
+This feature of the plugin allows your store to display a small widget on individual product pages with information about available part payment options including a modal iframe popup with more detailed